People In China Are Calling For A Boycott Of United Airlines

 BEIJING — Millions of Chinese people have expressed their anger on social media over reports that an Asian-American man was dragged off a United Airlines plane — with many calling it racism, and some even demanding a boycott of the airline.

-Pictures and videos of the man, with blood pouring from his mouth, were shared on the microblog service Weibo, after an eyewitness report the man said he was targeted by United Airlines because he was Chinese.
+Pictures and videos of the man with blood pouring from his mouth were shared on the microblog service Weibo, causing particular outrage after an eyewitness report that the man said he was targeted by United Airlines because he was Chinese.
 Americans were quick to slam the airline for mistreating a passenger — but in China, where patriotic consumers and state media are highly sensitive to any signal that foreign companies are unfairly taking advantage of Chinese consumers, the incident took on a different color.

 On Tuesday afternoon, the Chinese hashtag “United Airlines forces passenger off a plane” was the top trending tag on microblog service Weibo, with 169 million views and hundreds of thousands of posts.